gdlc/STAT_COMP/HW3.md

 ## HW3: Power Analysis

-Due Fr Nov 20th in D2L.
+Due Tr Nov 19th in D2L.
 One file per sumbission (please sumbit either doc, pdf or html from R-markdown) showing the code, results and your interpretation of results, all in the same file.

 ### 1. Power analysis: main effects